BerkeleySeismoLab/channel-metadata/README.md

   Channel Files and Production/Testing Channnel Files according to the following criteria:

-  * Station channels on the Phase II list are removed from the Integration Channel File
+  * Station channels on the Phase I list are removed from the Integration Channel File
   * Station channels on the Phase I and Phase II lists are removed from the Production/Testing Channel File